mjkim1001/pMFMC/README.md

 ## Supplementary Code Submission

 This supplementary package includes R scripts, generated figures, and a technical derivation document that support the results in the manuscript.
 Each script corresponds to a specific experiment or case study described in the paper.
-All files are anonymized for peer review.

 ## Prerequisites